SIRG-YZU/SimCH/SimCH_v0.1/README.md

     ```pip3 install sympy```

 (2) SimCH installation
-  --unzip SimCH_v0.1.zip in an available directory.
+  --unzip SimCH-main.zip in an available directory.

 ****All python packages should be installed in Python3 directory and be run on Python3.***